What’s with folks keeping their delicious doof dinner ideas on the down-low?

 - Peanut Butter and Vegemite

 - Packet of trail mix

 This doofing meal plan is inspired by the Mediterranean diet, said to be one of the healthiest in the world.
 With plenty of olive oil, fresh tomato, tuna, fruit and herbs, you’re getting a solid dose of healthy fats plus fibre for good roughage and regularity.

 I’ve avoided refined carbs (due to the dreaded crash that often follows after consuming them), sticking to wholegrain varieties instead in our wraps, pastas and corn crackers.
-The chia pudding will give you a nice hit of Omega-3’s and the beef jerky is your go-to if you need your salts replenished (or a post-muscle protein surge.)
+The chia pudding will give you a nice hit of Omega-3’s and the beef jerky is your go-to if you need your salts replenished (or a post-party, muscle-nourishing protein surge.)

 If you’re sure to drink plenty of water throughout the days, this meal plan should keep you raring to go.

 What do you think?
 Would you be happy eating this way for three days at a doof?
 Have I given you any sweet ideas?
 Or have I missed out on something absolutely essential?
 I’d love to know.

 *Vegans and vegetarians can easily adapt this meal plan by replacing animal products with plant-based protein substitutes.

 **I am definitely not a nutritionist.
 You should consult with your health practitioner before switching to any diet that’s different to your usual one.